Our Mission Statement

-Arizona’s Piggie Poo Rescue, Inc. is an all volunteer supported, 501(c) 3 federally tax-exempt non-profit corporation dedicated to providing new beginnings for displaced cavies and other small exotic pets.
+Arizona’s Piggie Poo Rescue, Inc. is a primarily volunteer staffed 501(c) 3 federally tax-exempt non-profit corporation dedicated to providing new beginnings for displaced cavies and other small exotic pets like chinchillas and degus.

-For the public, we provide education and various community outreach programs, activities and events for cavies and their families.
+For the public, we provide education and various community outreach programs, activities and events for guinea pigs and their families.
 Through our efforts, Piggie Poo instills in adopters and the public a sense of responsibility that corresponds with the joy of owning a guinea pig.

 Amanda Ketola, President and Founder of Arizona’s Piggie Poo Rescue, started the organization in 2006 after purchasing a guinea pig for her youngest son Tristen at a local pet store.
 “Squeekums” quickly became the joy of their lives.

 After extensive research into Squeekum's care, the Ketola family realized that their new pet needed a friend, so they decided to adopt this time.
 Surprisingly, there were no guinea pig rescues in the entire state of Arizona.

 Through Petfinder.com, Amanda found many guinea pig rescue groups in California in crisis capacity, and with over 20 years of experience in animal rescue, Amanda felt driven to offer these groups assistance and support.

 The need for more cavy rescues was great, so on August 16, 2006, Piggie Poo Rescue was incorporated in Arizona and the greatest mission of Amanda’s life began.

 A Little Bit About Us:

 Piggie Poo the leader in guinea pig welfare and adoption organizations, serving the entire southwestern United States.
 We are proud to employ 4 part time staff members and are blessed with about a dozen amazing volunteers.